Susan Ward: Career

 Ward made her acting debut appearing in the ABC daytime soap opera All My Children in 1995.
 The following year, she was a regular cast member on the short-lived NBC teen drama Malibu Shores, produced by Aaron Spelling.
-She made guest appearances on Hercules: The Legendary Journeys and Xena: Warrior Princess and had secondary role in the erotic thriller film Poison Ivy: The New Seduction.
+She made guest appearances on Hercules: The Legendary Journeys and Xena: Warrior Princess and had a secondary role in the erotic thriller film Poison Ivy: The New Seduction.

 In late 1996, Ward was cast as virginal Meg Cummings on the Aaron Spelling's NBC soap opera Sunset Beach, which aired from 1997 to 1999.
-In 1999, she turned to films, and starred as the psychotic Brittany Foster in the 2000 teen thriller The In Crowd.
+In 1999, she turned to films and starred as the psychotic Brittany Foster in the 2000 teen thriller The In Crowd.
 The movie was a commercial disappointment in theaters, but found some success on cable and home video.
 The following year, Ward played a supporting role in the Farrelly Brothers movie Shallow Hal.
 She has also acted in numerous other direct-to-DVD movies, and has made guest appearances in various TV shows, most notably Friends.

 In 2009, she landed the role Chloe Kmetko, mother of a young gymnast, on the ABC Family drama series Make It or Break It.
 She was part of the main cast during the show's first two seasons.

 Personal life

 On June 4, 2005, Ward married David C. Robinson, the vice president of Morgan Creek Productions, the movie studio that produced The In Crowd.
 They met when he cast her as the film lead in 1999.
-Dr. Wayne Keltner, a friend of the bride, performed the ceremony.
-She no longer acts and raises her son with Robinson in North Carolina.
+Dr. Wayne Keltner, a friend of the bride's, performed the ceremony.